Click the logo to return to the HOME page

 sunlight work best so as not to wash out the glass color.

-and close-up picture, if possible, of any condition problems (cracks, patina wear, etc.)
+3. A description and close-up picture, if possible, of any condition problems

-4. An accurate measurement of the item.
+4. An accurate measurement of the shade & base.

-www.paypal.com.
+payment through www.paypal.com.

 I need the following, to appraise your artwork or other item:

-1. Photos or
+1. Photos or digital scans

-digital scans (.JPG format) of the item or
+(.JPG format) of the item or artwork.

-pictures of the signature and any other identifying marks or writing.
-On Icart artwork, I
+2. Close up pictures of the signature and any other

-need a close-up of any embossed seals, if present.
-Look for seals just below the image in
+seals, if present.
+On rectangular pieces, look for seals just below the image in

-measurement of the item.
-On artwork, the printed rectangular or oval image (not including
+4. An accurate measurement of the item.
+On artwork, the

-white margin, mat or frame).
+printed rectangular or oval image (not including white margin, mat or frame).

-check, credit card or payment through www.paypal.com.
+item, payable by check, credit card or payment through

 Email for fees on additional items.
 There may be addition fees for follow-up emails, phone calls, etc.

-situations that involve disputes or disagreements with dealers or ebay sellers depend on
+Fees for situations that involve disputes or disagreements

-the specific circumstances of the dispute.
-Sometimes it is not possible for me to get
+dispute.
+Sometimes it is not possible for me to get involved at all.

-Sometimes a conflict of interest or professional courtesy may require me to decline
+Sometimes a conflict of interest or professional courtesy may require me to

-appraising or evaluating your item.
+decline appraising or evaluating your item.

-2. What is and what is not in the
+2. What is and what is not

-All of the Full-size etchings by Louis Icart are pictured in my book: Louis Icart: The
+All of the Full-size etchings by Louis Icart are pictured in my book: Louis

-Complete Etchings.
+Icart: The Complete Etchings.

-This 9x12" hardbound book features over 550 Louis Icart etchings
+book features over 550 Louis Icart etchings pictured in color on 280

-with a minimum of 75 and a maximum
+and galleries during Icart's lifetime.
+All were pencil-signed and limited, with a minimum of 75 and a maximum

 of about 500